Valašské Klobouky

 Valašské Klobouky (/cs/; Wallachisch Klobouk) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 4,900 inhabitants.
+The town is located in the valley of the Klobučka River, on the border between the White Carpathians mountain range and Vizovice Highlands.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Valašské Klobouky consists of four municipal parts (in brackets population according to the 2021 census):